An Expert in Your Niche

 7 Write books, Magazine articles and similar

 One of the most powerful ways to boost your expert status in your niche is to write a book on the subject.
-Obviously, the better the book, the most potent it will be for your prestige.
+Obviously, the better the book, the more potent it will be for your prestige.

 If you want to do this, take your time and do it properly.
 Research your topic thoroughly.
 Try to create a book that offers something new to the niche.
 If there are already loads of books covering exactly the same ground as yours then your hard work will not be as valuable as if you have something new to say on the subject.